|Annex 24 Gallery|

 125 N. Duke St, 717-394-2651

 Library Lover's Art Auction.
 Support your local library, and go home with a new piece of fine art!
-Preview at 4:30pm and auction at 5:30pm for ticket holders at St. James Warehouse.
+Doors at 5pm, live auction begins at 6pm.
+Auction held in the Lancaster Public Library at 125 N Duke St. Tickets available at https://llaa-2014.eventbrite.com.

 |Lancaster Punk Rock Flea Market (Saturday only)|